izzykle/third_screen_navigator/README.md

 ## Getting Started

-- Navigation between three screens
+Navigation between three screens;
-- Changing the text-button, according to the previous position
+Changing the text-button, according to the previous position.